How do credit card transaction fees work? Our guide breaks down the types of fees, common pricing models, and everything else you need to know.

 Although wholesale fees are the same for everyone, there’s still a lot of variability from one transaction to the next.
 All the factors identified above (card type, transaction size, Merchant Category Code, etc.) will impact how much you’ll pay in wholesale fees for any transaction.

-Take a look at this table showing some sample pricing models and see whether or not you can easily pull out the wholesale fees and markups from the quoted rates:
+See whether or not you can easily pull out the wholesale fees and markups from the quoted rates in this table:

 Sample Quoted Payment Processing Rates